Automotive Refinishing Competition

 YOU SHOULD PURSUE A CAREER IN VEHICLE PAINTING IF YOU:

-- Have an interest art, design, mathematics and science
+- Have an interest art and design

-- Are interested in manual work
+- Are interested in practical, hands-on work

 IT ALL BEGINS AT A REGIONAL COMPETITION

 The WorldSkills Australia Automotive Refinishing Competitions begin at a grass roots level in one of 42 Australian regions.
 The Automotive Refinishing Regional Competitions test the skills and knowledge of 4000+ apprentices, trainees and students, who have the opportunity to win gold, silver and bronze medals and gain the chance to go on to compete at a national level.

 WorldSkills Australia competitions operate on a two-year cycle.
 The next Automotive Refinishing Regional Competition rounds are now running across the country.
 2023 and 2025 are the next National Championship years.

 The WorldSkills Australia Motorcycle Mechanics Competitions align to the National Automotive Retail, Service and Repair Training Package.

 The 2022 WorldSkills Australia Regional Competition for Automotive Refinishing (Vehicle Painting) aligns to the Units of Competency in the AUR32420 Certificate III in Automotive Refinishing Technology Qualification.